SteelSeries Aerox 9 Wireless

 Best for

-Best for MMO/MOBA players, palm-grip users, and productivity-focused buyers who want many programmable commands in a lighter wireless mouse.
+Best for MMO/MOBA players, palm-grip users, and productivity-focused gamers who want many programmable commands on a light wireless mouse.
+It also suits users who value smooth glide, strong sensor performance, and both 2.4GHz and Bluetooth options.

 Not for